4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 ENTRY(startup)
 ```

-We use the same build options as before but add `-T link.ld` to start using our linker script.
+We use the same build options as before but add `-T hello.ld` to start using our linker script.

-This is the simple program in it's final form:
+This is the simple program in its final form:

 ```
 $ objdump -t -h hello-data